jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (1) A regional council shall prepare and change any regional plan in accordance with its functions under section 30, the provisions of Part 2, a direction given under section 25A(1), its duty under section 32, and any regulations.
 (2) In addition to the requirements of section 67(3) and (4), when preparing or changing any regional plan, the regional council shall have regard to—
-  (a) any proposed regional policy statement in respect of the region; and (b) the Crown's interests in land of the Crown in the coastal marine area; and (c) any—to the extent that their content has a bearing on resource management issues of the region; and
+  (a) any proposed regional policy statement in respect of the region; and (b) the Crown's interests in the coastal marine area; and (c) any—to the extent that their content has a bearing on resource management issues of the region; and
     (i) management plans and strategies prepared under other Acts; and (ii)